goffxnca/yallyo-web/README.md

 ## About Yallyo

-Yallyo is a web-based platform that allows users to engage in video and voice conversations with others to practice languages.
+[Yallyo](https://yallyo.com) is a web-based platform that allows users to engage in video and voice conversations with others to practice languages.
 Whether you're learning a new language or looking to improve your language skills, Yallyo provides a space for meaningful interactions with people from around the world.

 ### Features

 - **Voice Chat:** Connect through real-time voice conversations.
 - **Video Chat:** Engage in face-to-face video+voice conversations.
-- **Text Chat:** Send text/emoji/GIF to people in the chat room ,
+- **Text Chat:** Send text/emoji/GIF to people in chat rooms.
 - **No Login Required:** choose to login with Google account or create fast temporary account.
 - **Multi-Language Support:** Practice various languages with users of different proficiency levels.
 - **User-Friendly Interface:** Enjoy a seamless experience with a user-friendly interface built with modern technologies.